nadi726/metronome-app/README.md

 Afterwards, follow platform-specific instructions:

 ### For computer
-Install required packages: `pip install -r requirements.txt`
+* Simply install required packages: `pip install -r requirements.txt`

-To use, run main.py from the main project folder.
+* To use, run main.py from the main project folder.
 ### For android

+If you choose this method, you'll have to build it from source using buildozer.

+Be warned that this can be very time-consuming, and that **buildzoer is currently not available for windows**.

 *Note: the metronome feature might not function correctly*

+#### Instructions:
-*Optional: make a virtual env for building named build*
+* *Optional: make a virtual env for building named build*

-Build it yourself using buildozer(only available for linux):

-install buildozer and dependencies.
+* install buildozer and dependencies.

-move buildozer.spec from android folder to main folder.
+* move buildozer.spec from android folder to main folder.

-Run  `buildozer android debug deploy` from terminal in main project directory.
+* Run  `buildozer android debug deploy` from terminal in main project directory.

 # Credits